 Nicotinamide adenine dinucleotide (NADH) is an important cofactor, or "assistant," that helps enzymes in the work they do throughout the body.
 NADH particularly plays a role in the production of energy.
-It also participates in the production of L-dopa, which the body turns into the important neurotransmitter dopamine.
+It also helps with the production of L-dopa, which the body turns into the important neurotransmitter dopamine.

 Based on these basic biochemical facts, NADH has been evaluated as a treatment for jet lag, Alzheimer's disease, Parkinson's disease, chronic fatigue syndrome, depression, and as a sports supplement.
-However, only the first of these uses has any meaningful scientific evidence behind it, and even that is highly preliminary.
+However, only a few have meaningful scientific evidence behind it, and even that is highly preliminary.

-Healthy bodies make all the NADH they need, using vitamin B3 (also known as niacin or nicotinamide) as a starting point.
-The highest concentration of NADH in animals is found in muscle tissues, which means that meat might be a good source—were it not that most of the NADH in meat is destroyed during processing, cooking, and digestion.
+Healthy bodies make all the NADH they need.
+The body uses vitamin B3 (also known as niacin or nicotinamide) as a starting point.
+NADH can also be found in meat.
+However, most of the NADH in meat is destroyed during processing, cooking, and digestion.
 In reality, we don't get much NADH from our food.

-The typical dosage for supplemental NADH ranges from 5 to 50 mg daily, often taken sublingually (under the tongue).
+The typical dosage for supplemental NADH ranges from 5 to 50 mg daily.
+It is often taken sublingually (under the tongue).
 Products said to be "stabilized" are available.